 In March 2017 the company was approached by its Korean partner, The Bio Co., Ltd to design and fund a new product which the company calls GenUltimate!
 TBG.
 This product represents a major improvement in diabetic glucose monitoring.
 The GenUltimate!
-TBG system will be the first of its kind +/- 8% system.
-Current ISO (2015) and FDA (2014) guidelines call for glucose monitoring systems to meet a +/- 15% standard, whereby the meter and strip must be within +/- 15% of a reference method in repeated testings 95% of the time.
-GenUltimate! and GenChoice! are +/- 15% test strips, but in each case 97+% of the time in repeated samplings.
+TBG system will be the first of its kind \pm /- 8% system.
+Current ISO (2015) and FDA (2014) guidelines call for glucose monitoring systems to meet a \pm /- 15% standard, whereby the meter and strip must be within \pm /- 15% of a reference method in repeated testings 95% of the time.
+GenUltimate! and GenChoice! are \pm /- 15% test strips, but in each case 97±% of the time in repeated samplings.
 GenUltimate!
-TBG is designed to meet the written standards of the ISO and FDA at +/- 8%, 97% of the time - effectively setting a new standard.
+TBG is designed to meet the written standards of the ISO and FDA at \pm /- 8%, 97% of the time - effectively setting a new standard.
 The company has been funding the development of this system product since 2017, as well as a test strip only derivative version for use with a legacy meter sold overseas.
-In October 2018 the company implemented a strategic change to its development and manufacturing processes whereby we will standardize around two technology foundations, our GenUltimate! technology and our GenChoice! technology.
-PetSure! was the first marketable product to make use of the GenChoice! technology foundation, and is currently selling in pet testing channels in the USA, Canada and the EU.
+In October 2018 the company implemented a strategic change to its development and manufacturing processes whereby we will standardize around two technology foundations, our GenUltimate! technology foundation, and is currently selling in pet testing channels in the USA, Canada and the EU.
 GenUltimate!
 TBG will be the first enhancement of our GenUltimate! technology foundation.
 The company believes that these changes in our product development processes will lead to quicker to market products and streamlined and less costly manufacturing processes.